6mm ARC vs. 6.5 Grendel: Which AR-15 Round Is Better?

 Final Shots: 6.5 Grendel vs. 6mm ARC

 The 6mm ARC is your better option if you're long-range target shooting and only occasionally go deer hunting, because it shoots much flatter than the 6.5 Grendel.
+For more details on this cartridge's performance, see our full 6mm ARC review.

 The 6.5 Grendel performs better if you're a big game hunter, because it has a little more knockdown power due to its larger bullets.